Rang Maza Vegla (2012 TV series)

 Rang Maza Vegla is a Marathi Indian soap opera created and produced by Ekta Kapoor under her banner Balaji Telefilms.
 The series premiered on 2 April 2012 and aired on Saam TV.

 Plot

-The series revolves around a young protagonist Gargi (Tanvi Palav) who is born and brought up in United States.
+The series revolves around the young protagonist Gargi (Tanvi Palav) who is born and brought up in the United States.
 She comes to India after 18 years to reunite with her grandparents.
-The series explores how Gargi takes up responsibilities when her family is struck in crisis.
+The series explores how Gargi takes up responsibilities when her family faces crisis.